I once had someone give me advice after I experienced a series of recurrent early miscarriages. She said “Just do everything the doctor tells you.”

 We know that.
 A diet and lifestyle change can completely turn your life upside down (at first).

 But you have to make the decision.
-Do you want to be in control of your health?
+Do you just simply want to be in control of your health?
 Or do you need to be in control of your health?

 Are you going to wait until you hit your breaking point before you decide things need to change?